DECODEproject/whitepaper/decode-whitepaper.md

 - Do we need to distinguish Hubs, OS and nodes?
 (The way I understand it is that the DECODE Hub is the physical thing that runs the DECODE OS, on top of which the DECODE Node is the main user-facing application that users use to manage their data and access to their data.
 Is this correct?)

+- What is a "Node" - is it a hardware device that a participant owns or is it a server running on the internet?

 - Recommendation systems (SOTA 5b) and privacy-preserving, discrimination aware data-mining (SOTA 6a): they are placed at the DECODE OS level in the proposal, but aren't these higher-level applications?
 Or is some kind of OS support necessary to achieve them?

+- Do ALL interactions with decode need to go through the device?

+- What about multiple people who are using the same device?

+- Do people themselves need an "account" that is on the server side - perhaps like bitcoin based on a public key which is maintained within a HSM that they own? e.g. ubikey?

+- Is there scope for interactions which might happen through a mobile device (e.g. IOS / Android) - perhaps a trust is constructed between the decode device and the mobile device? i.e. I could register my Iphone on the network?

+Use of Distributed ledger technology

+- What is the rationale that leads us to this conclusion - i.e. Based on a set of characteristics we are looking for, a distributed ledger fits

+- What are the key constraints that might differ from eithe Bitcoin or Etheruem - i.e. Privacy, not everyone seeing the entire ledger?

 # DUMP